Alkallc/FirstProject/README.md

-# This program Runs an array of 5 tests..
+# This program Runs an array of 5 tests...
 # with highest & Lowest being removed...
 Averaging the final of the remaining 3 tests ran.